IanNarito/nuke/README.md

-# Simple Layer 4 DDoS Tool
+# Simple Layer 4 DoS Tool

 > ⚠️ For **educational** and **testing purposes** only.
 Do NOT use this tool for illegal activities.